spring-epfl/zksk/docs/usage.rst

 .. literalinclude:: ../examples/expressions.py
    :lines: 38-40

-This can simplify the redundant definition of a prove above as follows:
+This can simplify the redundant definition of a proof above:

 .. literalinclude:: ../examples/expressions.py
    :lines: 43